 Honor the Magic Moments

 Tour guides have the honor of witnessing magic moments.
-According to Richard Arnold, who has worked for three decades with Atlantic Tours and as owner for eight years, his first love and passion is to be a host on his trips.
+According to Richard Arnold, who has worked for three decades with Atlantic Tours and as owner for 10 years, his first love and passion is to be a host on his trips.

 “When someone has saved all these years to see bucket list items and you get to see their reaction to something they’ve envisioned for a long a time – it can be quite moving,” he says.
 Interacting with the group by sharing special moments helps bring everyone together and often creates an emotional bond between the travelers and the guide.
 “They all hug you when you leave – there’s tears in their eyes.”